 Some seniors face loneliness and depression, but many can benefit emotionally from adding a pet into their lives.
 Since each person has different tastes, and every senior has varying levels of physicality and cognitive ability, some pets may not be a good fit for your elderly loved one, making it important to research different options.
-Here are a few pet ideas for seniors, brought to you by the staff at Home Care Assistance, a leading Tampa home care provider.
+Here are a few pet ideas for seniors, brought to you by the staff at Home Care Assistance, a leading Palm Harbor home care provider.

 Dogs are by far the most popular pets in the United States.
 The right dog can provide unconditional love and companionship for your loved one.
 Studies have shown dogs can have a positive impact on senior health and even extend the lifespan of their owners.
 Walking a dog gives your loved one an opportunity to exercise, and most dogs love routines, which can be especially helpful for seniors with Alzheimer’s.
 Before recommending a dog for your loved one, you should make sure you do your research to find the right breed based on your loved one’s activity level and living situation.